oznogon/gattaibushido-public/rules/03_basic_play.md

 If your Robo isn't currently involved in the Throwdown, and the situation makes enough narrative sense that it *could* be, you can use the **Summon Robo** Side action to call it into play.
 This results in a really short dramatic description of how your Robo enters the scene, and is largely based on the way your group has flavored that aspect of your World.

 However the narrative method of Robo-summoning may be described, it is usually accompanied by an additional mechanical effect as described in your Playbook.

-#### Trigger Face Effects (Side, Both)

-As a side action you can Discard face cards to trigger their alternate effects.
-Discarding a King lets you immediately Draw additional cards into your Stash based on the King's Suit Value, Discarding a Queen reverses the flow of action henceforth (until either the next Queen is Discarded as a Side Action, or the conflict ends), and Discarding a Jack skips the next Player in the rotation.

 #### Trigger Wave/Storm (Side, Coach)